Introduction

 • Your best resource for learning each individual function is actually going to be found in the configuration for a calculation field in the Paperform editor.
 To learn how a certain function works, search for it under “How to use calculations.”

-Screenshot of the "How to use calculations" menu, with "switch" typed into the search bar and the SWITCH function selected.
+Screenshot of the "How to use calculations" menu.

 Using this guide